hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 Faster and more flexible tools can lower program costs, increase trade ally satisfaction, improve data quality, and drive innovation into programs.
-Working together with local contractors, an HPXML implementation will not only yield benefits to the program, but can assist in making the your program efforts more transparent to the larger market of residential home owners.
+Working together with local contractors, an HPXML implementation will not only yield benefits to the program, but can assist in making your program efforts more transparent to the larger market of homeowners.
 The following are some of the opportunities for HPXML that are being used by programs today:

 * **Create an Open Modelling Software Market.**  HPXML allows